albumidentify/albumidentify/README.markdown

 Our project page is [here](http://github.com/scottr/albumidentify).
 Feel free to fork the repository and submit pull requests with new features, bug fixes, etc.

+To enable correct tabbing in vim ensure you have modeline enabled.

 Issues are tracked with [GitHub Issues](http://github.com/scottr/albumidentify/issues)

 Visit us on IRC, irc.undernet.org #albumidentify